MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/New-MgEducationUserRubric.md

     - `[QualityId <String>]`: The ID of this resource.
     - `[Weight <Single?>]`: If present, a numerical weight for this quality.
 Weights must add up to 100.

-CREATEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-DESCRIPTION `<IMicrosoftGraphEducationItemBody>`: educationItemBody
+DESCRIPTION <IMicrosoftGraphEducationItemBody>: educationItemBody
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Content <String>]`:
   - `[ContentType <String>]`: bodyType

-INPUTOBJECT `<IEducationIdentity>`: Identity Parameter
+INPUTOBJECT <IEducationIdentity>: Identity Parameter
   - `[EducationAssignmentId <String>]`: key: id of educationAssignment
   - `[EducationAssignmentResourceId <String>]`: key: id of educationAssignmentResource
   - `[EducationCategoryId <String>]`: key: id of educationCategory